acc-trainings/SpringBoot-OpenShift-Training/README.md

 ![pic4](https://github.com/acc-trainings/customer-api/blob/5.DevOps-CICD/1.Github_SourceCode_Setup/pic4.png)

-15. Open the “download” folder where you have unzip the repo folder.
-Drag and drop all the files and folders from that location to here in this github repo.
+15. Open the “Download” folder where you had unzipped the repo folder.
+Drag and drop all the files and folders from unzip folder location to here in this github repo.

 ![pic5](https://github.com/acc-trainings/customer-api/blob/5.DevOps-CICD/1.Github_SourceCode_Setup/pic5.png)